lveci/nest/readme.txt

 6. Build NEST from source: Type mvn compile or mvn package
 7. Open project in the your IDE.
 IntelliJ IDEA users:

-    * Build IDEA project files for NEST: Type mvn idea:idea
+    * To build IDEA project files for NEST: Type mvn idea:idea
     * In IDEA, go to the IDEA Main Menu/File/Open Project and simply open the created project file $MY_PROJECTS/nest/nest.ipr

 8. Open project in the your IDE.
 Eclipse users:

-    * Build IDEA project files for NEST: Type mvn eclipse:eclipse
+    * To build Eclipse project files for NEST: Type mvn eclipse:eclipse
     * Make sure that M2_REPO classpath variable is set:

         1. Open Window/Preferences..., then select Java/Build Path/Classpath Variables